-Click here to listen The past two weeks in Israel, Jordan, and Egypt have been a spiritual and emotional awakening and a breath of fresh air for me.
+Click here to listen Back in May of 2022, I spent almost two weeks in Israel, Jordan, and Egypt.
+It was a spiritual and emotional awakening and a breath of fresh air for me.
 Seeing The Middle East and North Africa for myself has been amazing.
 The pandemic and life itself have been a LOT to deal with, so this trip has been a relaxing reset.
 I have traveled overseas before years ago while I was in college I studied abroad in various Italian cities and have vacationed in London, England, Paris, France, and Athens and Santorini, Greece.
 Yet, this trip just feels different to my soul and was my first international trip since 2016!
 Also, my mother traveled back in the 80’s to Israel and other places and my maternal grandmother traveled years ago to the Holy Land too, so it’s in my blood to explore!

 I went by myself with the Go-Ahead travel group,(click the underlined link for more info.) which consists of various cultures and types of people from across the U.S.A.
 The tour company also has payment plans and take care of everything like flights, tours, local tour guides and translators, security,and transportation for you and was worth it to me!
 I was also happy I went with a travel group and not alone because it was a LOT of pick pocketers and people that prey on tourists, so I am grateful for the local tour guides and the security we had on the charter bus in The Middle East/North Africa.
 Also, to see the touristy sites be prepared to wake up early or go earlier in the day when it’s cooler and less crowds or research the better time of year to go.
 This is a major factor for a religious region with different holidays.
 Seeing places that I’ve only read about in The Bible or National Geographic or heard about from Westernized media has been very eye opening.